Damaging democratic institutions

 This voting change is the reason our ex-president was not convicted at his second impeachment trial for inciting the Jan.
 6 insurrection, defined as “an act of resistance against an established government.”
 Specifically, the vote was 57 votes to convict, 10 votes shy of the required 67.

-This meant, while the majority of Senators agreed that our ex-president was guilty of insurrection, not enough voted to formally convict him, thereby making the sentencing, or “judgement” as it’s referred to in the Constitution, to disqualify him from holding an “office of honor” via a simply majority, a moot point.
+This meant, while the majority of senators agreed that our ex-president was guilty of insurrection, not enough voted to formally convict him, thereby making the sentencing, or “judgement” as it’s referred to in the Constitution, to disqualify him from holding an “office of honor” via a simple majority, a moot point.

-The operative word here is “vote”; it is not known how many more Senators would have voted to convict our ex-president had they not feared for their and/or their families lives if they voted against him.
-Such is how voter intimidation works in a despot-controlled government, ie, no one, for instance, in North Korea’s Supreme People’s Assembly would dare vote again Kim Jung-Un.
+The operative word here is “vote;” it is not known how many more Senators would have voted to convict our ex-president had they not feared for their and/or their families’ lives if they voted against him.
+Such is how voter intimidation works in a despot-controlled government, i.e., no one, for instance, in North Korea’s Supreme People’s Assembly would dare vote again Kim Jong-Un.

 In any event, one might wonder why our ex-president was not, at the same time, criminally charged for inciting the Jan.
 6 insurrection under criminal code USC 18.115.2383: “inciting or assisting in rebellion against the authority of the United States.”